Lipid Synthesis

 \[\label{eq:g3pdh} DHAP + NADH \rightleftharpoons Glycerol3P + NAD^+\]

-, based on these pathways is substantial.
+The energy costs of triglyceride synthesis, based on these pathways is substantial.
 Three acyl chains must be activated at a cost of 2 ATP equivalents each using 6 ATP in total.
 This is tissue independent.
 In the liver, one more ATP is needed to activate glycerol to glycerol3P so a total of 7 ATP is required to form one triglyceride.
-In adipose tissue the cost is more because you use 2 x ATP in the preparation phase of glycolysis (remember that glycerol in adipocytes needs to come from glycolysis due to the lack of Glycerol Kinase) and another NADH to form Glycerol-3-phosphate in reaction [eq:g3pdh].
+In adipose tissue the cost is more because you use 2 x ATP in the preparation phase of glycolysis (remember that glycerol in adipocytes needs to come from glycolysis due to the lack of Glycerol Kinase) and another NADH to form Glycerol-3-phosphate in reaction \(\ref{eq:g3pdh}\).
 This means the cost in adipose tissue is 10.5 ATP (2ATP for glycolysis activation + 2.5ATP/NADH + 6ATP/3FA activation = 10.5), so it is not only more energy demanding, but also consumes some of the glucose that would be used to generate those ATP molecules.

 Both in the liver and in adipose, triglyceride synthesis will increase in response to insulin.
 The mechanisms of this include both short-term and long term regulation.
 Recall first, that in adipocytes glucose uptake is increased by insulin via stimulation of GLUT4 translocation.
-Insulin can acutely activate GPAT and Lipin .
+Insulin can acutely activate GPATThe enzyme that catalyzes reaction __ELEM_140599026812704__. and Lipin The enzyme that catalyzes reaction __ELEM_140599026812864__, this is mediated by activation of mTORC1 __ELEM_140599026813104__.
 Together the increased glucose and fatty acid flux postprandial, combined with more activity of these triglyceride synthesizing enzymes will result in efficient triglyceride storage in adipose tissue after a meal.
 Simultaneous to these effects, as we will discuss in the lipid transport lecture, insulin also suppresses triglyceride breakdown, a process known as lipolysis.
 For more insights into how insulin regulates triglyceride synthesis, see the recent review by Coleman and Mashek (2011).

 Triglycerides can use fatty acids derived from the diet, or that are generated endogenously.
 Certain fatty acids (the \(\omega\)3 and \(\omega\)6 derived fatty acids) are entirely dependent on nutritional inputs, but others are generated endogenously.
 This can vary substantially, with individuals on a high carbohydrate diet generating many of their fatty acids de novo, with those on a low carbohydrate diet relying almost entirely on dietary intake.
-Most tissues can perform this function, but the major sites are liver and adipose tissue.
+Most tissues can perform this functionAs it may be important for phospholipid synthesis, but the major sites are liver and adipose tissue.

 \[\label{eq:acl} AcetylCoA + OAA + H_2O \rightarrow Citrate + CoA\]